-Prof. Dr. Daniel N. Erasmus focuses on tax controversy with a general emphasis on complex domestic and international issues and a particular emphasis on procedural defects, domestic tax issues, and international tax, including transfer pricing issues for multi-national corporations, and various international structures, including trusts, in various different jurisdictions including the USA, South Africa and other African countries.
+Prof. Dr. Daniel N. Erasmus is renowned and respected as an international expert in tax law.
+He focuses on tax controversy with a general emphasis on complex domestic and international issues and a particular emphasis on procedural defects, domestic tax issues, and international tax, including transfer pricing issues for multi-national corporations, and various international structures, including trusts, in various different jurisdictions including the USA, South Africa and other African countries.

 He is married to Marlize, and has four children: Laura, Michael, Nicolas and Mila.
 In his spare time he is a bird photographer and motor bike rider.